rohitssyy/demo-repo/README.md

 Learning GitHub and Git

+This is the user making some changes in the file in vim

+i have cloned the repo from my github and now i am making changes in it

+and then i will add it then commit it then push it to the remote repository

- I DON'T EVEN KNOW WHAT TO RIGHT
+I DON'T EVEN KNOW WHAT TO WRITE